shivampaw/UltimateCRM/readme.md

 You will then need to change your web server root to the public directory.
 Contact your host for help if you need it.

 Now run `composer install` and make sure you have composer installed on your server!
-Also run `npm run production` to generate the asset files in production mode.
+Also run `npm install && npm run production` to generate the asset files in production mode.
 You will need NPM and Node installed!

 Then setup your database and open the `.env.example` file.
 Rename this file to `.env` and enter details for your site, database, stripe and email integration.